thenew/views/posts/moooi-postmortem.md

 In January 2020, the result of the first audit from *The Accessibility Foundation* was encouraging but, despite our efforts, some errors kept us from getting a perfect score.
 After asking more details on some points, our contact told us that he disagreed with the audit’s author on one specific point.
 It’s a good example to remind that it’s not a mathematics exam, the human factor is very important in the interpretation of the rules and the uses cases are numerous.

-Our errors were mainly oversights or clumsiness:
+Our errors were mainly oversights or mistakes:

 - title attribute missing on the SVG logo
 - one missing alternative text on a video